alexthelion335/auto-arch-install/README.md

 6. Type ```reboot``` to reboot.
 # Defaults
 The scripts will install Arch Linux on ```/dev/sda``` by default.
 The username is ```alex``` and the default password is ```password```.
+# To Be Added
+Add default dotfiles, add way to automatically install EFI Grub instead of legacy boot Grub.
+Newer computers are removing the ability to legacy boot.